 Sasshi: That's right...

 - Screw Destiny: Sasshi's ultimate reaction to the revelation that Grandpa Masa is dead in the real world.
-And, making for either a Crowning Moment of Awesome or a Crowning Moment of Heartwarming, he comes through with it and brings him back to life.
+And, he comes through with it and brings him back to life.
 YMMV, though, as many felt that moment ruined the series, as noted under They Wasted a Perfectly Good Plot.

 - Shameful Shrinking: In the Detective Noir world, anyone who gets shot with a gun doesn't die, but turns in a Chibi version of themselves, thereby cementing themselves as the shameful comic relief character who will never be taken seriously again.
 Others shun those who become this.

-- Shoujo Demographic: In one world, Sasshi tries to give Arumi everything she would ever want to be happy.
+- Shōjo Demographic: In one world, Sasshi tries to give Arumi everything she would ever want to be happy.
 She doesn't want any of it.

-- Shout-Out: Many, though it'd be more appropriate to say they're parodying more than simply just referencing them.
+- Shout-Out: Many, though it'd be appropriate to say thee parodies involve more than simply other works.

 - Episode 2 is a shout-out to JRPGs in general, but Dragon Quest in particular.
 Slimes, dead characters being represented by coffins, and needing to go back to town and pay to have them revived are just the tip of the iceberg.